-Essential oils for your dog are a fantastic solution to many issues, and a simple, safe and respectful way to keep your dog happy and healthy.
+Essential oils are a fantastic solution to many issues, and a simple, safe and respectful way to keep your dog happy and healthy.
 Providing a level of support that can help your dog fight itchy skin, anxiety, digestive upset and plenty more, essential oils are a safe alternative to harmful medicines.
 Below are the top five essential oils you can keep on hand (or paw) for your dog!

 Yarrow (Achillea millefolium)

 A protecting oil that helps unblock things.
 For wounds, itchy skin, allergies, stings, bites, to stop bleeding (I use it to stop bleeding if I nick the quick when nail clipping), ear infections, kidney infections, anti-inflammatory for sprains and pulls or arthritis, physical or emotional trauma.
 Deep blue yarrow is more anti-inflammatory than the paler blue or green one.

 Cedarwood Atlas or Himalaya (Cedrus Atlantica or deodara)